pspowell/pspowell.github.io/_posts/2023-11-09-Windows Tech Helper files.md

 ### Windows Image Backup

 - **Image_Backup.bat**
       Copy this file to the external backup drive, then right-click and select \*\*Run As Administrator\*\*.
 Will not work on a flash drive.
 This creates a full Windows Image Backup on the drive.
+Usage is discussed [HERE](https://pspowell.github.io/tech/2023/11/15/Backup-your-system-with-Image-Backup.html)
 - **Image Backup to flash.bat**
       Same as above, but this defeats the windows limitation of not working on a flash drive by mapping the drive as a network drive first.
 Expect 8-10 hours or overnight for the backup to complete.